CesarCaramazana/DermoscopicSegmentation/README.md

 # Dermoscopic Imaging Semantic Segmentation

-<h1>Local Attribute Segmentation of pigmented skin lesion images </h1>
+Local Attribute Segmentation of pigmented skin lesion images.

 *This project constitutes a bachelor thesis in Sound and Image Engineering, carried out during the first semester of 2021.
 The notebook is implemented in PyTorch*.